recp/cglm/docs/source/cam.rst

     convenient wrapper for :c:func:`glm_lookat`: if you only have direction not target self then this might be useful.
 Because you need to get target from direction.

+    **NOTE:** The UP vector must not be parallel to the line of sight from the eye point to the reference point.

     Parameters:
       | *[in]*  **eye**     eye vector